 (Aluminium, 1968-9)

-The tradition of collecting art at the University of Stirling goes back to its beginnings in 1967 when one of its founding principals was that art and culture should be part of the everyday experience on campus.
+The tradition of collecting art at the University of Stirling goes back to its beginnings in 1967 when one of its founding principles was that art and culture should be part of the everyday experience on campus.
 In those early days, a budget was set aside to purchase art regularly, and to fill a large south-facing wall in the Pathfoot dining room (which was used by staff and students alike) this site-specific work was commissioned.
 The choice of Mary Martin was an apposite one as she belonged to a small group of artists called the ‘Constructionists’ whose views very much coincided with those of the new universities of the 1960s, that new art and architecture had a positive role to play in society.

 The original plan was for Mary Martin to create more works: just as the Pathfoot Building was described as the ‘parent cell’ of the University, so this work was seen as the first of a potential series of works throughout the developing campus – but in fact it turned out to be Mary Martin’s last public commission and she sadly died before it was installed.